goldenage-et/ahmadin-jabal-web/README.md

 - **Reviews & Ratings**: Community-driven reviews and ratings for books and content

 ### 🏪 Admin & Management Features
-- **Content Management**: Admin panel for managing books, articles, publications, and categories
+- **Content Management**: Admin panel for managing books, blogs, publications, and categories
 - **Publication Management**: Add, edit, and manage book listings with inventory tracking
-- **Article & Publication Editor**: Rich content editor for creating and publishing articles and publications
+- **Blog & Publication Editor**: Rich content editor for creating and publishing blogs and publications
 - **Media Management**: Comprehensive media library for videos, audio, and photos
   - Upload and organize media files
   - YouTube and Vimeo integration